beetbox/beets/docs/guides/main.rst

 * On **Debian or Ubuntu**, depending on the version, beets is available as an official package (`Debian details`_, `Ubuntu details`_), so try typing:
   ``apt-get install beets``.
-To build from source, you can get everything you need by running: ``apt-get install python-dev python-setuptools python-pip``
+But the version in the repositories might lag behind, so make sure you read the right version of these docs.
+If you want the latest version, you can get everything you need by running:
+  ``apt-get install python-dev python-setuptools python-pip``

 * On **Arch Linux**, `beets is in [community]`_, so just run ``pacman -S beets``.
 (There's also a bleeding-edge `dev package`_ in the AUR, which will